-Landscape Plan ID Recommendation Key themes 3 Formalise the main entry by providing a new ticket booth, landscaping and consolidating existing signage and improving emergency services access.
-4 Provide feature landscaping and signage to pedestrian entry points into the Reserve and into the passive recreation area.
-Install dog litter bins at trailheads into passive recreation area. 次 5 Provide pedestrian connections throughout the Reserve which are DDA compliant and provide universal access. え 6 Provide a pedestrian crossing and new pedestrian footpaths for safe connectivity from the Reserve's main entry to residential areas and the Holiday Park.
-Continue to liaise with Bellarine Bayside to provide signage and connections to the Holiday Park. Ŕ 23 Provide new boundary fencing along Boat Road, 4 th Avenue and Sproat Street to improve visual amenity while restricting vehicles and pedestrians to allocated entry points. ええ
+Landscape Plan ID Recommendation Key themes Cost 3 Formalise the main entry by providing a new ticket booth, landscaping and consolidating existing signage and improving emergency services access.
+Q \$50,000 4 Provide feature landscaping and signage to pedestrian entry points into the Reserve and into the passive recreation area.
+Install dog litter bins at trailheads into passive recreation area. \$50,000 5 Provide pedestrian connections throughout the Reserve which are DDA compliant and provide universal access.
+Ensure safe pedestrian crossings/traffic calming measures are incorporated at vehicular conflict points.
+Q 6 Provide a pedestrian pathway along the northern side of the Reserve to improve connectivity to surrounding areas including the passive recreation area, Holiday Park and Sproat St. Consider a safe pedestrian crossing to Boat Road at the main entry and continue to liaise with Bellarine Bayside to provide signage and connections to the Holiday Park.
+Q \$482,000 22 Provide new boundary fencing along Boat Road, 4 th Avenue and Sproat Street to improve visual amenity while restricting vehicles and pedestrians to allocated entry points. \$181,000